 What Jeremiah had to say: "Fields has good size, excellent arm strength and remarkable athleticism for the quarterback position.
 He has produced monster numbers both passing and rushing in the Buckeyes' spread system.
 He is at his best when he throws on time and in rhythm.
 The ball jumps out of his hand and he can deliver it accurately at all three levels.
 When the defense takes that initial target away, he's had issues quickly aborting that opportunity, which has made him late on throws and also resulted in sacks.
 He has shown flashes of quickly getting deeper in his progressions (see: 2021 Sugar Bowl vs. Clemson), but that part of his game is still a work in progress.
 He's dynamic as a runner.
 His first step is explosive and he pulls away from defenders with ease.
 He's also incredibly tough, as evidenced by his performance after getting drilled in the semifinal game against the Tigers.
 Overall, I think Fields has a chance to be special, but it's going to take some time for him to speed up his clock in the passing game."

-How he fits with the 49ers: Fields has been regarded as a Top 5 quarterback in this year's draft and is likely to fall outside of the Top 10, let alone 12th-overall.
+How he fits with the 49ers: Fields has been regarded as a Top 5 quarterback in this year's draft and isn't likely to fall outside of the Top 10, let alone 12th-overall.
 Several national pundits projected the 49ers to move up in the draft to select Fields, whose proven himself as a dual-threat quarterback.

 Patrick Surtain II, CB, Alabama